 Most modern semi-autos have an accessory rail near the muzzle-end of the gun, and we consider a rail-mounted light a high-priority accessory.

 We recommend you look at what gun/light combos are supported by a holster before you buy both the holster and the light.
-To see what lights we recommend and holsters that work with them, explore our Light-Compatible Holsters and Lights page.

 3. Carry Position

 Carry Position is a matter of priorities.
 You have two basic categories:

 IWB vs. OWB

 IWB holsters are optimized to hide your pistol.
 When you choose an IWB holster, you sacrifice a little speed and comfort to keep the fact that you are carrying discrete.
 Choose IWB for carrying your gun every day under normal clothes.

 Comfort is subjective so we recommend playing around with different ride heights and placements to see what works best for you.
 Please keep in mind that at the end of the day, you are wearing a gun in order to protect yourself, your loved ones, and to prevent harm.
 Sometimes comfort needs to be sacrificed in order to meet this goal.